odecaux/DSP-Bench/README.md

 Core: \
 \
+Refactor UI function
 Plugin should allocate memory \
 FFT processing available to the plugins \
-Disable hot-reload button \
 \
 Optional: \
 \
+Disable hot-reload button \
 Offline rendering \
-Panel toggle : compiler log and IR \
 Bug : wrong field macro \
 Bug : Exiting while hot reloading crashes \
 If the struct layout has not changed, and if initial_state produces the same thing, then do not swap \